 We are also able to accept a Graduate Record Examinations (GRE) score.
 The minimum score we would look for is an overall score at the 50th percentile.
 Our GRE institution code is 0758.

 The language of instruction at the University of Alberta is English.
-Applicants who do not hold an undergraduate degree from a recognized institution in which the language of instruction is English are required to provide an official result from a test of English language proficiency.
+Applicants who do not hold an undergraduate degree from a recognized institution in which the language of instruction is English are required to provide an official result from a test of English language proficiency (ELP).
 A list of ELP exempt institutions is available through the Faculty of Graduate Studies.
+If your institution is not listed on the exemption list, but you did complete your undergraduate degree with English as the medium of instruction, we can consider your application without a test of English language proficiency (you may still be asked to provide one).

 Successful applicants will have demonstrated their English language proficiency by achieving the following minimum scores: